-In 2022, the Delaware Division of Public Health (DPH) will be conducting a series of community health assessments to better understand the concerns and needs of Delaware communities during the COVID-19 pandemic and to improve health in Delaware in the future.
-As part of Delaware’s State Health Improvement Planning (SHIP), DPH has partnered with the University of Delaware’s Partnership for Healthy Communities and Epidemiology Program to conduct surveys in each of Delaware’s three counties.
+In 2022, the Delaware Division of Public Health (DPH) conducted a series of community health assessments to better understand the concerns and needs of Delaware communities during the COVID-19 pandemic and to improve health in Delaware in the future.
+As part of Delaware’s State Health Improvement Planning (SHIP), DPH partnered with the University of Delaware’s Partnership for Healthy Communities and Epidemiology Program to conduct surveys in each of Delaware’s three counties.
 DPH is using this information to design targeted interventions and health messaging campaigns.

 A community health assessment (sometimes called a CHA), also known as community health needs assessment (sometimes called a CHNA), refers to a state, Tribal, local, or territorial health assessment that identifies key health needs and issues through systematic, comprehensive data collection and analysis.
 Community health assessments use such principles as